Our sun is always shining quietly and evenly, or so it seems…

-If the storm had occurred a week earlier, our Earth would have been in the line of fire – with disastrous consequences.
-Power failures would have plunged the planet into darkness and left computer systems in a dangerous state of disarray.
+If the storm had occurred a week earlier, our Earth would have been in the line of fire of the Sun’s charged particles, also hit by the magnetic field of this solar matter – with disastrous consequences for our modern High Tech world.

-New space probes will help deliver the information scientists need to predict the future.
-The recently launched ‘Solar Dynamics Observatory’ delivers a constant stream of high definition images in nine different wavelength-spectrums from four cameras, creating a new and frighteningly vivid picture of the Sun.
+New space probes will help gathering the information scientists need to develop a reliable Space Weather forecast.
+NASA’s Solar Dynamics Observatory is delivering a constant stream of fascinating high definition images in nine different wavelengths from four cameras, creating a new and frighteningly vivid picture of the Sun.

-Towards the end of 2018, the European Space Agency plans to begin a mission to fly the probe ‘Solar Orbiter’ to within 30 million kilometres of the Sun – closer than ever before.
+The European Space Agency ESA is working on a mission to fly its Solar Orbiter to within 30 million kilometres of the Sun – closer than ever before.

-And in 2024, ‘Solar Probe Plus’ is planned to fly even closer – within a 6 million kilometre range.
-The heat shield of this probe needs to be 17 centimetres thick so it can withstand temperatures up to 1,430 degrees Celsius.
-Scientists and engineers have been pondering on such a project for sixty years – now the plan will become reality!
+And for 2024, NASA’s Parker Solar Probe is planned to get even closer – within a 6 million kilometer range.
+The heat shield of this probe needs to be nearly 20 centimetres thick, so that it can withstand temperatures up to 1,400 degrees Celsius.
+Scientists and engineers have been pondering on such a project for 60 years – finally, this plan will become reality.

 This film reveals the most recent findings scientists have gathered from the super storm of 2012, and the ideas how to shield the Earth’s ever more vulnerable infrastructure from the havoc wreaked by the massive electromagnetic fallout.